 With the end of the war and the extension of the franchise to all working class men, Labour won control of Stepney council in 1919 and Attlee became the mayor, defusing potential conflicts between Irish and Jewish members of the Labour group with his able diplomacy.
 He supported George Lansbury during the Poplar revolt of 1921, a position strongly opposed by Herbert Morrison, then Mayor of Hackney and his long-term critic.

-Attlee was elected as MP for Limehouse at the 1922 general election of 1922, the first Oxford graduate to sit on the Labour benche.
+Attlee was elected as MP for Limehouse at the 1922 general election, the first Oxford graduate to sit on the Labour bench.
 He became a parliamentary secretary to Ramsay MacDonald (who had opposed the war).

 That year he also married Violet Millar, who was 13 years his junior, the start of what was to be a happy marriage.
 She came from the same social background and became respected in the Labour Party for her caring approach, although by instinct she did not share Attlee’s politics.

 In the minority Labour Government of 1924, he became Under Secretary at the War Office, working closely with Jack Lawson, the former Durham miners’ leader whom he greatly admired.
 It is no coincidence that between 1934 and 1956 Attlee spoke at the Durham Miners’ Gala on nine occasions.

 When Labour was in opposition Attlee was a regular Commons speaker, always making well-informed contributions.
 However, as James Maxton and the ILP leadership became increasingly confrontational to the parliamentary leadership, Attlee began to loosen his ties with the organised left.

 In 1927, much to his irritation, he was appointed as one of the Labour representatives on the Simon Commission to look at the future of India.
 He was not happy with this as the role took him away from parliament for two years, but he did his duty and, in the process, became familiar with a country that was to present his post-war government with one of its major issues.